Federation of Bosnia and Herzegovina: Post-war

 In 2022, the High Representative imposed amendments to the federal Constitution and the Election Law, implementing the Ljubic verdict.
 The changes also reconstructed the original balance of power between Croats and Bosniaks in the Federation, as envisioned in Washington Agreement.
+In 2023, the High Representative suspended the federal Constitution for one day in order to impose a new government.
+This created a huge scandal and political crisis.
+Some saw this as an act of "treason".

 Geographic boundary

 The Inter-Entity Boundary Line (IEBL) that distinguishes Bosnia and Herzegovina's two entities runs along the frontlines as they existed at the end of the Bosnian War, with adjustments (most importantly in the western part of the country and around Sarajevo), as defined by the Dayton Agreement.
 The total length of the IEBL is approximately 1,080 km.
 The IEBL is an administrative demarcation and not controlled by the military or police and there is free movement across it.

 Five of the cantons (Una-Sana, Tuzla, Zenica-Doboj, Bosnian Podrinje and Sarajevo) are Bosniak-majority cantons, three (Posavina, West Herzegovina and Canton 10) are Croat-majority cantons, and two (Central Bosnia and Herzegovina-Neretva) are 'ethnically mixed', meaning there are special legislative procedures for protection of the constituent peoples.
 A significant portion of Brčko District was also part of the Federation; however, when the district was created, it became shared territory of both entities, but it was not placed under control of either of the two, and is hence under direct jurisdiction of Bosnia and Herzegovina.
 Currently the Federation of Bosnia and Herzegovina has 79 municipalities.

 Politics

-The government and politics of the Federation are dominated by two large parties, the Bosniak Party of Democratic Action (SDA) and the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH).
+The government and politics of the Federation are dominated by three large parties, the Bosniak Party of Democratic Action (SDA), the multi-ethnic Social Democratic Party (SDP BiH) and the Croatian Democratic Union (HDZ BiH).